egarc541/CS1290Exam2/BinaryTreeInorderTraversal/README.md

 LeetCode Problem\
 CS1290 Exam 2

+# Problem
+You have a Binary tree you will have to return the inorder traversal of its nodes values

+# Approached
 For this problem I had to used the IDEAL and Duke 7 steps approaches to solve it.
 In order to make IDEAL work with this problem I had to first a Identity what the problem was really asking, which is, you have a Binary tree you will have to